FireIslandFRC/ShuffleboardWidgets/README.md

 # MyWidgets

 ## Widget Creation
+1. Clone the repository
-After cloning the repository, enter the directory called 'example-plugins' From there, create a copy of the folder called example-widget Then, rename the folder and gradle file to your choice Add an entry in settings.gradle with the import statements formatted as
+1. Enter the directory called 'example-plugins'
+1. From there, create a copy of the folder called example-widget
+1. Then, rename the folder and gradle file to your choice
+1. Add an entry in settings.gradle with the import statements formatted as
 ```Java
 import "example-plugins:WIDGET_NAME"
 ```